iamkhs/iamkhs/README.md

 ## Goals

-My goal is to become a proficient Java backend developer and contribute to open-source projects.
+My goal is to become a proficient Java Backend Developer and contribute to open-source projects.
 I'm also interested in exploring other areas of software development and Computer Science

 ## Contact